lucasnewman11/gorg/README.md

     by Gate definitions, which are then referenced by Interface definitions, etc

 I'm writing this in Python, because that's what I know.
 It's probably not the best language for it - I tried for a while in Elisp but eventually ran out of features.
-I think a more advance Lisp would probably be ideal.
+I think a more advanced Lisp would probably be ideal.

+Also, I haven't been very disciplined about keeping a working version in the master branch - the repo is a bit of a mess at the moment.
+Something to visit soon.